ozone4real/pubsueque-usage/README.md

   $ pubsueque
 ```

-For demonstration, the app contains a route: `/jobs` which enqueues 3 different jobs in the background and renders a view.
+For demonstration, the app contains the following:

+- A route: `/jobs` which enqueues 3 different jobs in the background and renders a view.
 So you can load the route in your browser on localhost:3000/jobs

   Jobs enqueued in the action:
   - JobsJob: delayed 30 seconds, IO bound
   - UserJob: to be executed immediately, CPU bound
   - ExceptionJob - raises an exception

+- A config file that configures the server in config/initializers/pubsueque.rb.
+Info on how to configure the server can be found in the library's  [Read me](https://github.com/ozone4real/pubsueque/blob/master/README.md)

+- ActiveJob configured to use `pubsueque` as its adapter in config/environments/development.rb and config/environments/productiob.rb

+- Gemfile has the `pubsueque` gem